spaenigs/ensemble-performance/README.md

 # ensemble-performance
-Performance analyses of classifier ensembles onpeptide encodings
+Performance analyses of classifier ensembles on peptide encodings